jayheavner/lock-manager/README.md

 disable_all_codes_when_asleep - clears all codes, except slot codes, while sleeping.

-use_clearcode - uses the lock.clear_usercode .This is **NOT** supported in Home Assistant without some work.
+use_clearcode - uses the lock.clear_usercode.This is **NOT** supported in Home Assistant without some work.
+System will always overwrite codes with a random code but if this is true it will take the extra step of trying to clear the lock slot.
-If value is false then a random number will be used to overwrite codes.

 log_manual_lock - writes manual lock activities to log.

 log_manual_unlock - writes manual lock activities to log.

-kkep_log_days - number of days to keep log data.
+keep_log_days - number of days to keep log data.
 Older data is removed.
 ```
 ## Security
 Node-red UI is not secure by default.
 It can be secured in the settings **but** that means any requests to node-red are secured.
 I've got end-points setup for Oauth callbacks that I didn't want to secure.
 That leaves two options.